RunestoneInteractive/overview/overview.rst

 What To Do Now
 --------------

-Now that you have seen some of these tools in action, you can do more exploration by going back to the main site and examining the courseware examples that we have already created.
+Now that you have seen some of these tools in action, you can do more exploration by going to `Runestone library <http://runestoneinteractive.org/library.html>`_ and browsing through some of our existing books.

 We hope you will find these tools and materials useful.
-If you want to get more involved, feel free to download the tools and write your own courseware.
-Everything you need, instructions and help for contributing or writing your own courseware, and links to our GitHub repositories, can be found `here <http://runestoneinteractive.org/build/html/index.html>`_
+If you want to get more involved, feel free to download the tools and write your own materials.
+Everything you need, instructions and help for contributing or writing your own materials, and links to our GitHub repositories, can be found `here <http://runestoneinteractive.org/build/html/index.html>`_

 .. toctree::